What’s new at Put-in-Bay 2019

 Dave Zilch from Roger Miller Builders is putting on a new porch at the little cottage at the Anchor Inn, plus remodeling the restrooms at

 Hooligans.
 Todd Blumensaadt’s crew has been working on the old Nissen home behind Mossbacks on Bayview Ave.
-The never completed porch, deck, and restrooms of a bistro that was never finished are gone.
+The never-completed porch, deck, and restrooms of a bistro that was never finished are gone.
 The house has been gutted, new windows and siding installed, plus there’s a new roof.
-Sounds like a real improvement for Bayview Ave.
+It sounds like a real improvement for Bayview Ave.

 On the residential front, there are two new homes on East Point.
 One, which replaces the Seven Gables cottage at Shore Villas is already